-Our audit committee consists of Matthew R. Cohler, Lori A. Hickok, and Paula J. Volent.
-Ms. Hickok serves as the chair of our audit committee.
+Upon effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Matthew R. Cohler, Lori A. Hickok, and Paula J. Volent.
+Ms. Hickok will serve as the chair of our audit committee.
 Our board of directors has determined that each of the members of our audit committee satisfies the independence requirements of Nasdaq and Rule 10A-3 under the Exchange Act.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
 In arriving at this determination, our board of directors has examined each audit committee member's scope of experience and the nature of their prior and/or current employment.